reactjs/react.dev/README.md

 ### Guidelines

-The documentation is divided into several sections with a different tone and purpose.
+The documentation is divided into several sections with the different tone and purpose.
 If you plan to write more than a few sentences, you might find it helpful to get familiar with the [contributing guidelines](https://github.com/reactjs/reactjs.org/blob/master/CONTRIBUTING.md#guidelines-for-text) for the appropriate sections.

 ### Create a branch